rathnavel123/tkinter/README.md

-# Text to Speech Application
+# Text to Speech GUI

 ## Overview